This guidance applies in England

 Officially TB free (OTF) herd status is suspended (OTFS) when one or more skin test reactors or interferon-gamma positive animals are detected in a herd, but no lesions typical of TB are found at post mortem inspection, and the culture results are negative for the bovine TB bacterium (M. bovis), or pending.
 APHA may also apply movement restrictions to temporarily suspend the OTF status of certain herds that are not experiencing a TB breakdown.
 This will happen automatically for instance when:

-- Food Standards Agency inspectors detect one or more slaughterhouse cases of TB originating in the herd and the final laboratory culture results for those animals are awaited; or
+- Food Standards Agency inspectors detect one or more slaughterhouse cases of TB originating in the herd and the polymerase chain reaction (PCR) test results for those animals are awaited; or

 - TB testing becomes overdue in a herd; or